Magic spells and witches’ brews have been part of humanity since the dawn of time.

 The final requirement for casting a spell is your incantation.
 An incantation is a verse you recite related to your desired outcome.
 In your money spell above, your incantation may include words about prosperity, abundance, wealth, or riches.

-It’s important to truly believe the words as you recite them.
+It’s vital that you truly believe the words as you recite them.
 Play with them on your tongue, feel them in your soul, and offer them to the universe as a valid declaration of what you deserve.

-You may want to borrow a chant from a spell kit or another witch’s book of shadows for your first spell.
-However, changing the words around is okay to make the magic work for you.
+You may want to borrow a chant from a spell kit or another witch’s book of shadows for your first few spells, but as you learn the craft, you should change the words around and create your own to make the magic work for you.

 Add the new spell to your own grimoire!